Flaried/animation-replacer-roblox/README.md

 ---

-## 🚀 Overview
+## 🚀 Overview (BETA)

-**Animation Spoofing** is an automated tool designed to fix the handling of third part animations in your Roblox game.
-This bot scrapes Roblox files, spoofs animations, and republishes them to ensure functionality when you publish your game.
+**Animation Spoofing** is an automated process designed to fix the handling of third party animations in your Roblox game.
+This Spoofer will scrape Roblox files, spoofs animations, and republishes them to ensure functionality when you publish your game.

-### ✨ Key Features
+### ✨ Upcoming Key Features

-- 🔄 **Automatic Animation Spoofing** - No manual intervention required
+- 🔄 **Automatic Animation Spoofing** - No manual intervention required and all through the terminal
+- ✅ **Group Support** - Supports Group publishing
 - 🛡️ **Uses .ROBLOSECURITY Cookie** - Works directly with your Roblox cookie authentication
 - 🎯 **Minimum Configuration** - Just provide info like cookie and group id and let it work
+- 🦀 **Fast and Efficient** - Bot will be as optimized as possible and include all features for **FREE**
 ---

 ### 📝 Development Status